 Basic Exit Reason Description 46 Access to GDTR or IDTR.
 Guest software attempted to execute LGDT, LIDT, SGDT, or SIDT and the "descriptor-table exiting" VM-execution control was 1.
 47 Access to LDTR or TR.
 Guest software attempted to execute LLDT, LTR, SLDT, or STR and the "descriptor-table exiting" VM-execution control was 1.
 48 EPT violation.
 An attempt to access memory with a guest-physical address was disallowed by the configuration of the EPT paging structures.
 49 EPT misconfiguration.
 An attempt to access memory with a guest-physical address encountered a misconfigured EPT paging-structure entry.
 50 INVEPT.
 Guest software attempted to execute INVEPT.
 51 RDTSCP.
 Guest software attempted to execute RDTSCP and the "enable RDTSCP" and "RDTSC exiting" VM-execution controls were both 1.
 52 VMX-preemption timer expired.
 The preemption timer counted down to zero.
 53 INVVPID.
 Guest software attempted to execute INVVPID.
 54 WBINVD or WBNOINVD.
 Guest software attempted to execute WBINVD or WBNOINVD and the "WBINVD exiting" VM-execution control was 1.
 55 XSETBV.
 Guest software attempted to execute XSETBV.
 56 APIC write.
-Guest software completed a write to the virtual-APIC page that must be virtualized by VMM software (see Section 29.4.3.3).
+Guest software completed a write to the virtual-APIC page that must be virtualized by VMM software (see Section 30.4.3.3).
 57 RDRAND.
 Guest software attempted to execute RDRAND and the "RDRAND exiting" VM-execution control was 1.
 58 INVPCID.
 Guest software attempted to execute INVPCID and the "enable INVPCID" and "INVLPG exiting" VM-execution controls were both 1.
 59 VMFUNC.
 Guest software invoked a VM function with the VMFUNC instruction and the VM function either was not enabled or generated a function-specific condition causing a VM exit.
 60 ENCLS.
-Guest software attempted to execute ENCLS and "enable ENCLS exiting" VM-execution control was 1 and either (1) EAX < 63 and the corresponding bit in the ENCLS-exiting bitmap is 1; or (2) EAX $\geq$ 63 and bit 63 in the ENCLS-exiting bitmap is 1.
+Guest software attempted to execute ENCLS, "enable ENCLS exiting" VM-execution control was 1, and either (1) EAX < 63 and the corresponding bit in the ENCLS-exiting bitmap is 1; or (2) EAX \geq 63 and bit 63 in the ENCLS-exiting bitmap is 1.
 61 RDSEED.
 Guest software attempted to execute RDSEED and the "RDSEED exiting" VM-execution control was 1.
 62 Page-modification log full.
 The processor attempted to create a page-modification log entry and the value of the PML index was not in the range 0-511.
 63 XSAVES.
 Guest software attempted to execute XSAVES, the "enable XSAVES/XRSTORS" was 1, and a bit was set in the logical-AND of the following three values: EDX:EAX, the IA32_XSS MSR, and the XSS-exiting bitmap.
 64 XRSTORS.
 Guest software attempted to execute XRSTORS, the "enable XSAVES/XRSTORS" was 1, and a bit was set in the logical-AND of the following three values: EDX:EAX, the IA32_XSS MSR, and the XSS-exiting bitmap.
+65 PCONFIG.
+Guest software attempted to execute PCONFIG, "enable PCONFIG" VM-execution control was 1, and either (1) EAX < 63 and the corresponding bit in the PCONFIG-exiting bitmap is 1; or (2) EAX \geq 63 and bit 63 in the PCONFIG-exiting bitmap is 1.
 66 SPP-related event.
 The processor attempted to determine an access's sub-page write permission and encountered an SPP miss or an SPP misconfiguration.
-See Section 28.2.4.2.
+See Section 29.3.4.2.
 67 UMWAIT.
 Guest software attempted to execute UMWAIT and the "enable user wait and pause" and "RDTSC exiting" VM-execution controls were both 1.
 68 TPAUSE.
 Guest software attempted to execute TPAUSE and the "enable user wait and pause" and "RDTSC exiting" VM-execution controls were both 1.
+69 LOADIWKEY.
+Guest software attempted to execute LOADIWKEY and the "LOADIWKEY exiting" VM-execution control was 1.